The gastric balloon is placed in the stomach with an endoscope. No surgery is needed, and no scars are left behind.

 Will the gastric balloon restrict my activities?

 In the first week of the procedure you should not plan any heavy activities.
-Once your body has adapted to the balloon, you can continue your normal activities.
+Once your body has adapted to the stomach balloon, you can continue your normal activities.
 It is highly recommended to start a regular training program for best results.

 Are there any food restrictions?

 Like all other medical interventions, gastric balloon procedure has its own risks as well.
-However, they are very rare, hence it’s still considered safer than the more invasive and expensive bariatric surgery (gastric sleeve, and gastric bypass).
+However, they are very rare, hence it’s still considered safer than the more invasive and expensive bariatric surgery (gastric band, gastric sleeve, and gastric bypass).
 It’s widely believed that the risks associated with overweight and obesity are higher than the very rare risks associated with this procedure.
 The gastric surgery is associated with a significantly higher rate of serious adverse events.

 Overweight and obesity: the 5th deadliest conditions all over the world

 Overweight and obesity are considered the 5th most dangerous factors that contribute to death in the world.
-People with excess weight, especially belly fat, are two times at risk of developing heart diseases compared to people with no belly fat, according to a new study.
+People with excess weight, especially belly fat, are two times more at risk of developing heart diseases compared to people with no belly fat, according to a new study.
 It’s considered a medical condition that is linked to cardiovascular, diabetes, arthritis, sleep apnea diseases and certain tumors.
 A modest weight loss of at least 5% of excess body weight may improve people’s health prospect in relation to diabetes and other obesity-related diseases.
 Overweight or obese people who suffer from hypertension, diabetes, sleep apnea, migraine, arthritis, and some other diseases, can benefit from losing weight using gastric balloons.

 Are you overweight?